 In November 2018, the Senior Parliamentary Secretary for Home Affairs Amrin Amin also revealed that there are “currently no plans to review the use of the death penalty in Singapore“.

-Nevertheless, a survey is being conducted by the Ministry of Home Affairs to provide the government with an updated understanding of public sentiment on the death penalty in Singapore as part of regular research on Singapore’s criminal justice system.
+Nevertheless, the Ministry of Home Affairs is conducting a survey to provide the government with an updated understanding of public sentiment on the death penalty in Singapore as part of regular research on Singapore’s criminal justice system.